-The Proposed Tax Rate for South Weber City is .001273, the same as the previous year.
-This 2022 rate was adopted by the City Council on August 23,2022.
+The Certified Tax Rate for South Weber City is .001330.
+Although this rate is higher than the 2022 rate of .001223, the 2023 certified tax rate will generate \$6,500 less property tax revenue.
+This is due to a change in the way Animal Control is funded in the county.
+This 2023 rate was adopted by the City Council on June 13, 2023.
 The Proposed Tax Rate is based on the previous year's assessed valuations across the entire city and the amount of property tax received.
 The Certified Tax Rate will go up or down as needed to arrive at the same amount of tax dollars the City received the prior year.
-The only way the City can get more property taxes than allowed by the Certified Tax Rate is to hold a Truth in Taxation hearing and make a case for a tax increase to the public.
-A truth-in-taxation hearing was held on August 9, 2022.
-The Davis County Auditors 2023 anticipated certified tax rate revenue for South Weber City is \$1,078,000.
+The only way the City can get more property taxes than allowed by the Certified Tax Rate is to hold a Truth in Taxation hearing and make a case for a tax increase to the public